-Governo is the Tuscan equivalent to Valpolicella's Ripasso wines and offer much of the same structure and depth of flavour.
+Governo is the Tuscan equivalent to Valpolicella's Ripasso wines and offers much of the same structure and depth of flavour.
 Semi-dried passito Sangiovese grapes are added to the new vintage wine.
 This starts a long slow second fermentation in large oak barrels.
-The resulting wine is soft and round with a touch of residual grape sugar, soft tannins.
+The resulting wine is soft and round with a touch of residual grape sugar and soft tannins.
 The typical Sangiovese acidity gives this a nice freshness on the long fine finish.

 Governo Food Match:

 The acidity and ripe fruits of this wine would pair well with tomato based dishes.
 An aubergine and sun-dried tomato bake with shaved parmesan would be an Italian sensation for the taste buds.

 The northern Italian regions don't have a monopoly on producing top quality passito wines.
 In the warm sunny south conditions are ideal to fully ripen grapes and then dry them through the long summer.

 Some of our customer favourites- Luna Argenta and Rinforzo are produced in the heat of Puglia to the far south of the Italian peninsula.
 The hot climate produces rich, ripe grapes, which are further intensified by slightly drying them in the hot Mediterranean sun.